bilgino/angularforddd/README.md

 - Each use case should have only one aggregate, but can use other aggregates to retrieve data
 - Multiple aggregates can share one value object

-**» Router Navigation and Aggregates**<br/>
+**» Router Navigation and Aggregate Resources**<br/>

-Because the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than high-level business objects, that are modeled around business use cases, we must reexamine the idea of building client-side aggregates.
-Typically, we declare URLs in the Angular router configuration to enable "deep-linking" the application and UI state.
-However, as an aggregate builds a cluster of domain-related entities and value objects, we would have to cluster resources instead to conform to REST APIs.
-With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate.
-Normally, we project one URL to one single resource type, especially when invoking a "deep-link" like `/orders/:id/items`.
+Because the navigation mechanism of the Angular router engine complies with hypermedia APIs, where URIs represent arbitrary resources rather than high-level business objects, we must reexamine the idea of building client-side aggregates.
+Typically, we declare URIs in the Angular router configuration to enable "deep-linking" the application and UI state.

-As a consequence, the aggregate (cluster) must be composed for each initial navigation event and provide query methods to the internal state.
-Subsequently, an application service provides the public interface to cover all requests to the internal state of an aggregate.
-The repository services acts as kind of anti-corruption layer.
+However, as aggregates build a clusters of related entities and value objects, we would have to cluster resources instead.
+With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate when the Web API is RESTful.
+Normally, we assign one URL to one single resource type, especially when invoking a "deep-link" like `/orders/:id/items` for the first time, we consume a REST endpoint that returns all items from an specific order.

+As a consequence, the aggregate must be composed for each initial route event and must provide query methods to the internal state.
+Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
+The repository services in this scenario acts as an anti-corruption layer to the underlying data model.
 In this way, we can continue to focus on use case specific aggregates and comply with the navigational behavior of router-based SPA architectures:

 ![](src/assets/images/Aggregate_ACL.PNG)